luluco250/SkyrimLeatherWeighs1/README.md

-# SkyrimLeatherWeighs1
+# LeatherWeighs1

-Tiny mod that changes leather to weigh 1,
+Tiny mod that changes leather weight to 1.

+ESL formatted.